2024 Summer Research Scholars

 • Matt Fritz ’25- William J. Sterns Improved Swimmer

-Katie Yurechko ’24 is 2024 ODK Leader of the Year in academics and research
+Katie Yurechko ’24 is the 2024 ODK Leader of the Year in academics and research

 Another well deserved achievement for Katie!